kovidgoyal/kitty/docs/glossary.rst

    Set to ``1`` when kitty is running a shell because of the ``--hold`` flag.
 Can be used to specialize shell behavior in the shell rc files as desired.

-.. envvar:: KITTY_NO_SIMD
+.. envvar:: KITTY_SIMD

-   Set it to any value to prevent kitty from using SIMD CPU vector instructions.
+   Set it to ``128`` to use 128 bit vector registers, ``256`` to use 256 bit vector registers or any other value to prevent kitty from using SIMD CPU vector instructions.
+Warning, this overrides CPU capability detection so will cause kitty to crash with SIGILL if your CPU does not support the necessary SIMD extensions.